Stockton and Darlington Railway: Over Stainmore

 Cleveland iron ore is high in phosphorus and needs to be mixed with purer ores, such as those on the west coast in Cumberland and Lancashire.
 In the early 1850s, this ore was travelling the long way round over the Newcastle and Carlisle Railway to the Barrow-in-Furness area, and Durham coke was returning.
 Both the South Durham and Lancashire Union Railway (SD&LUR) and the Eden Valley Railway (EVR) companies were formed on 20 September 1856.
-Taking advantage of the new railway at Barnard Castle, the SD&LUR crossed the Pennines via Kirkby Stephen to meet the West Coast Main Line (WCML) at Tebay, on the section then controlled by the Lancaster and Carlisle Railway, and also linked Barnard Castle with West Auckland.
+Taking advantage of the new railway at Barnard Castle, the SD&LUR crossed the Pennines via Kirkby Stephen to meet the West Coast Main Line (WCML) at Tebay, on the section then controlled by the Lancaster and Carlisle Railway (L&CR), and also linked Barnard Castle with West Auckland.
 The EVR was a branch from Kirkby Stephen to the WCML near Penrith via Appleby.
 The routes were surveyed by Thomas Bouch and SD&LUR received permission on 13 July 1857.
 The EVR route followed the east bank of the River Eden, a mile longer than a more expensive route on the west bank, and the Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) received royal assent on 21 May 1858.